Justin-Sniesak/go-docker-githubactions-pipeline/README.md

 - Real-world **CI/CD pipeline** for a containerized Go app.
 - Hands-on use of **GitHub Actions**, **Docker**, and **Google Cloud**.
 - Clean, reproducible workflow for recruiters or hiring managers to verify.
-- Please note, time returned is in UTC.
-If running locally, will default to PDT, this can easily be changed to the timezone of your choice if desired in the code.

 ---